synthona/synthona-help/README.md

 Context Actions starting in synthona 1.2.3
 ------------------------------------------

 Starting with version 1.2.3, certain node types now have special actions which are automatically launched when you "right-click" a node.
 URLS will open in your browser when you right click them, files will open in their default program, text nodes will take you to their page in the association browser rather than to the editor...Give it a try and see how it goes!
-In the future this may be made configurable.

 do you accept pull requests?
 -------------------------------------------------